Why would anyone want to break into my account?

 It comes down to psychology and something known as 'social engineering' (or in other words, manipulation).
 Your friends trust you, and are far more likely to click on a link that you posted than anything from a stranger.
 The criminals may even try to talk to your friends over Messenger to scam them directly.

-In addition, with access to your account, the hackers may learn enough about you to steal your identity, as well as log into any websites you've linked to your Facebook account.
+In addition, with access to your account, the hackers may learn enough about you to steal your identity, as well as log into any websites that you have linked to your Facebook login.

 1. Turn on two-factor authentication